sezanzeb/Treibhaus/readme.md

 Still in a very experimental state.

-*features/peculiarities:*
+**features/peculiarities:**

-- Parents are selected by random, but selecting them becomes more likely when they performed well.
+- Parents are selected at random, but selecting them becomes more likely when they performed well.
 Children of well performed parents mutete only slightly, those of worse performing mutate more.